mimicbox/ELK-Stack/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the essential system files, suspicious web activity, up-time and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the essential system files, suspicious web activity, up-time, system metrics, and system logs.

 The configuration details of each machine may be found below.